buttersaltpepper/Financial-Data-Analytics/README.md

 # Financial Data Analytics

 This is where i'll be here documenting self-learn data science projects and applications to the financial market.

-I am also working on a [No-Code Machine Learning Platform specialised for the Financial Market](https://buttersaltpepper-finapp-app-cfhlmv.streamlitapp.com/)
+I am also building a **no-code ML Platform for Trading** where people with no coding backgrounds can build and train machine learning models to analyse the financial markets.
+[Take a look!](https://buttersaltpepper-finapp-app-cfhlmv.streamlitapp.com/)

 # Projects

 * *dvfd